Jersey City, New Jersey: Economy

 Jersey City is a regional employment center and one of the largest in the state with over 100,000 private and public sector jobs, creating a daytime swell in population.
 Many jobs are in the financial and service sectors, as well as in shipping, logistics, and retail.
 From 1995 to 2003, Jersey City led the 100 largest cities in the United States in job growth and poverty reduction with a 4.7% increase in inner city wage growth.
 From 2020 to 2021, the city's employment rate increased by 8.12% from 140,000 to 151,000 employees.
 Tech and IT jobs made up 15.5% of all jobs created during that span.

-Jersey City's tax base grew by US$136 million in 2017, giving Jersey City the largest municipal tax base in the State of New Jersey.
+Jersey City's tax base grew by $136 million in 2017, giving Jersey City the largest municipal tax base in the State of New Jersey.
 As part of a 2017 revaluation, the city's property tax base is expected to increase from $6.2 billion to $26 billion.
+As of 2024, the city's tax base is the largest in the state valued at over $57 billion.

+In 2026, the New Jersey Economic Development Authority (NJEDA) opened the New Jersey Business Acceleration and Softlanding Ecosystem (NJ BASE) innovation center at Harborside focused on attracting international companies in sectors that are central to the state's economy, such as cybersecurity, artificial intelligence and fintech.
+NJ BASE will host approximately 15-20 companies across 7,200 sqft of Class A office space.